dev-diaries/web/_social-posts/database-dump-as-csv.md

 image: /assets/images/.gif
 excerpt: "Someone from business development asking you to dump a query as a csv from the database?"
 date: 2019-03-23
-categories: [intermediate, database, mysql, postgresql]
+categories: [intermediate, database, mysql, postgresql, postgres]
 instagram-id: BvWIsobnHya
 docs: https://dev.mysql.com/doc/refman/8.0/en/mysql.html
 ---